If you’ve ever struggled with coming up with ideas for marketing then this article will almost certainly help…

 Please go through each interesting fact and write a statement in the content section of each component of the customer magnet.
 Not all components will be relevant for each interesting fact.

-Step 5: How to Start the Conversion With Your Market (There is no ONE Market)
+Step 5: How to Start the Conversation With Your Market (There is no ONE Market)

 Have you read “Breakthrough Advertising” by Gene Schwartz?